DrGlebsby/monomer_featurizer_predictor/README.md

 ------------------
 If you use this code or models in your research, please cite the following paper:

-Gleb Averochkin, Ivan Zlobin, Ivan Bespalov, Eugeniy Alexandrov, Machine Learning with Physically Grounded, Interpretable Descriptors for Polymer Property Prediction and Monomer Design, Chemical Engineering Journal
+Gleb Averochkin, Ivan Zlobin, Ivan Bespalov, Eugeniy Alexandrov, Machine Learning with Physically Grounded, Interpretable Descriptors for Polymer Property Prediction and Monomer Design, Chemical Engineering Science

 Features:
 ---------